On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

 The kingdom has ambitious targets for renewable energy, including the increased use of wind and solar, which will generate half of the country’s electricity by 2030 to further reduce greenhouse gas emissions.

-What did Prince Mohammed say about the plans?
+What did the Crown Prince say about the plans?

 “As a leading global producer of oil, we are fully aware of our share of the responsibility in advancing the fight against the climate crisis and as our pioneering role in stabilising energy markets during the oil and gas era, we will act to lead the next green era,” he said.